Poetry Coalition: Organizing around Themes of Social Importance

 In March 2017, the National Poetry Coalition launched its first annual programming initiative focused on a theme of social importance.
 Each organization in the Poetry Coalition presented programs and projects on the theme of migration, under the title Because We Come from Everything: Poetry & Migration.
 As part of this initiative, the Geraldine R. Dodge Poetry Program hosted a special event that featured documentary film, visual art and poetry speaking to the theme of migration in the natural world.

-This March, the National Poetry Coalition will be launching its next initiative, Where My Dreaming and My Loving Live: Poetry & the Body, taken from a line in the Tracy K. Smith poem "Flores Woman."
+In March 2018, the National Poetry Coalition launched its latest initiative, Where My Dreaming and My Loving Live: Poetry & the Body, taken from a line in the Tracy K. Smith poem "Flores Woman."

 “Where My Dreaming and My Loving Live”

 The rich, overarching theme of Poetry & the Body lends itself to a multitude of questions, conversations and explorations of what it means to inhabit this earth embodied.
-Throughout the month of March, poetry organizations around the country will be organizing unique events, programs and publications that address many different issues related to the body, and will be using the hashtags #PoetryCoalition and #MyDreamingMyLoving to share their projects.
+Throughout the month of March, poetry organizations around the country organized unique events, programs and publications that addressed many different issues related to the body, and used the hashtags #PoetryCoalition and #MyDreamingMyLoving to share their projects.

-The videos will be posted on our Tumblr page.
+The videos can be found on our Tumblr page.

-On March 15th, Dodge Poetry social media accounts will be taken over by the #WhoseBody hashtag as we fill our feeds with images and words that speak back to the stream of stylized, filtered and edited bodies that we see on our screens every day.
+On March 15th, Dodge Poetry social media accounts were taken over by the #WhoseBody hashtag, filling our feeds with images and words that speak back to the stream of stylized, filtered and edited bodies that we see on our screens every day.

-The Dodge Poetry Staff and friends will be sharing posts that celebrate and praise our bodies, exactly as they are, and we hope that you’ll join us and do the same using #WhoseBody
+The Dodge Poetry Staff and friends shared posts that celebrate and praise our bodies, exactly as they are, using #WhoseBody.

 Celebration and Reclamation: March 24th Event

-To culminate this month of Poetry & the Body, we will be hosting the Whose Body?
+To culminate this month of Poetry & the Body, we hosted the Whose Body?
 Celebration and Reclamation event in Princeton, New Jersey, featuring a diverse group of poets in a day of performances, readings, conversations and writing activities approaching the question from many points of view.